 Solar heated water systems are an innovative way of producing hot water without putting additional pressure on gas or municipal power supply.
-There are many different types available on the market, and home owners should consider all their requirements (number of people using facility, location of house, angles of roof) before making a choice.
+There are many different types available on the market, and homeowners must consider all their requirements (number of people using facility, location of house, angles of roof) before making a choice.